TWiStErRob/PhilHackerBlogSource/content/post/why-dont-we-have-a-unit-test-recorder.md

 Last week, I introduced Vice, a *proof of concept* regression test generation library.
 Vice generates regression tests simply by exercising the code we want to test.

-For example, this class exercises the `reverse` method on the `Reverser` class:

-{{< highlight java "style=default" >}}
-@ViceFor(Reverser.class)
-public class ViceMaker {
-    @Clamp
-    public void clampReverse(Reverser reverser) {
-        reverser.reverse("hello");
-    }
-}
-{{< / highlight >}}

-When we run Vice, the following unit test is generated:

-{{< highlight java "style=default">}}
-public class ReverserCharacterization {
-  @Test
-  public void characterizeReverse() {
-    Reverser reverser = new Reverser();
-    final String result = reverser.reverse("hello");
-    assertEquals("olleh", result);
-  }
-}
-{{< / highlight >}}

-This is neat, but there's already [something else out there that does something like this](https://github.com/dmcg/okey-doke), and ultimately, Vice as it stands doesn't answer a fundamental question I have about regression tests: if we can record functional UI tests using [the espresso test recorder](http://android-developers.blogspot.com/2016/05/android-studio-22-preview-new-ui.html) or [apple's test recorder](https://developer.apple.com/library/mac/documentation/ToolsLanguages/Conceptual/Xcode_Overview/RecordingUITests.html), why don't we have a *unit test recorder*?
+This is neat, but there's already [something else out there that does something like this](https://github.com/dmcg/okey-doke), and ultimately, Vice as it stands doesn't answer a fundamental question I have about regression tests: if we can record functional UI tests using [the espresso test recorder](http://android-developers.blogspot.com/2016/05/android-studio-22-preview-new-ui.html) or [apple's test recorder](https://developer.apple.com/library/mac/documentation/ToolsLanguages/Conceptual/Xcode_Overview/RecordingUITests.html), why don't we have a *unit test recorder*?<sup>1</sup>

-In case its not obvious, this seems like an important question because unit-level tests can run much more quickly than functional UI tests, so they can actually serve as, to use Michael Feathers' metaphor, a "software vice" when we're refactoring or adding features.
-Having to wait 5+ minutes to know if you're changes have broken anything is way too long for functional UI tests to be useful feedback while programming.

 This past week, I've been exploring potential ways creating a unit test recorder with special attention to implementing this functionality for Android development.
 In this post, I present an overall strategy for doing this and I present what I've learned so far vis-a-vis practically implementing this strategy for Android development.